phpcontrols/coinmarketcap-price-chart-clone/README.md

 # coinmarketcap-price-chart-clone
-coinmarketcap.com cryptocurrency price table clone with phpgrid (phpgrid.com), proof of concept.
+Create a coinmarketcap.com cryptocurrency price table clone with phpgrid (phpgrid.com) with minimum amount of code.